Photograph copyright © The Fitzwilliam Museum, Cambridge

 This is the second earliest English delftware punchbowl known.
 The earliest, dated 1681, is in the Victoria and Albert Museum (C.62-1964).

-Inscription present: initials repeated in monogram
+Inscription present: initials with five dots between them; the initials repeated below in monogram

 Accession number: C.1339-1928